Model base multivariate analysis of abundance data using R (MBMV02)

 • COURSE ONLY – Includes lunch and refreshments.

-• ACCOMMODATION PACKAGE (to be purchased in addition to the course only option) – Includes breakfast, lunch, dinner, refreshments, minibus to and from meeting point and accommodation.
-Accommodation is multiple occupancy (max 3 people) single sex en-suite rooms.
-Arrival Saturday 7th July and departure Thursday 12th July PM.
-Please note this course runs from Sunday to Thursday (NOT Monday to Friday)
+• ACCOMMODATION PACKAGE (to be purchased in addition to the course only option) – Includes breakfast, lunch, welcome dinner Monday evening, farewell dinner Thursday evening, refreshments and accommodation.
+Self catering facilities are available in the accommodation.
+Accommodation is approx. a 6 minute walk form the PR statistics head office.
+Accommodation is multiple occupancy (max 3-4 people) single sex en-suite rooms.
+Arrival Saturday 7th July (after 5pm) and departure Thursday 12th July (accommodation must be vacated by 9am).
+An additional nights accommodation can be purchased, departure 9am Friday morning email for details.

 To book ‘COURSE ONLY’ with the option to add the additional ‘ACCOMMODATION PACKAGE’ please scroll to the bottom of this page.